2019 NBA Draft Rankings Tracker

 2019 NBA Draft Player Rankings

-RJ Barrett continues to be first or second on every draft board across the nation.
+RJ Barrett continues to be in the top three on every draft board across the nation.
 The Duke freshman is a hyper-athletic left-handed wing with an explosive first step and a silky smooth release.
-He’s already fared well in international competition as a member of Team Canada and should dominate during his first – and only – year in college.
+He’s already fared well in international competition as a member of Team Canada and dominated during his first – and only – year in college.